Jomy10/pufferfish/documentation/docs/compiling_html.md

 You can either use the cli, or the [build file](#build-file) for compiling html.
 The latter is the easiest and most complete.

 ## Build file

-Pufferfish also includes a build file you can specify.
+Pufferfish includes a build file.
 You can name the file anyway you want.
 In the following example, it will be called `Config.rb`.

 ```ruby title=Config.rb
 require 'pufferfish'